Jared Sullinger: Shenzhen Leopards (2017–2018)

 On September 12, 2017, Sullinger signed a one-year deal with the Shenzhen Leopards of the Chinese Basketball Association.
 He re-signed with the team on August 6, 2018.
 On January 16, 2018, Sullinger became one of the few players in the CBA to record 40 points and 30 rebounds in a single game as he posted 40 points and 31 rebounds in a 129–103 victory over the Shandong Golden Stars.

 Anyang KGC (2021)

 In February 2021, Sullinger joined Anyang KGC of the Korean league and helped the team capture the league championship.
 He averaged 27.1 points, 12.3 rebounds, 3.2 assists, and 1.4 steals per game.

 Return to the Leopards (2021–2024)

 On December 26, 2021, Sullinger returned to the Shenzhen Leopards of the Chinese Basketball Association (CBA).
 In April 2024, Sullinger was named CBA International Most Valuable Player for that season after averaging 21.8 points, 11.3 rebounds, and 4 assists per game.

 Beijing Royal Fighters (2024-2025)

 In December 2024, Sullinger made his debut with the Beijing Royal Fighters of the Chinese Basketball Association.

-Guangdong Southern Tigers (2025-present)
+Guangdong Southern Tigers (2025-2026)

 On November 16, 2025, Jared signed with Guangdong Southern Tigers of the Chinese Basketball Association (CBA).

+Retirement

+On September 3, 2026, Sullinger announced his retirement from professional basketball to take up the position of Director of Player Development as part of the Ohio State Buckeyes men's basketball team under head coach Jake Diebler.